niteoweb/my-career/.github/ISSUE_TEMPLATE/catchups.md

 ---
-name: One on One Notes
+name: Catchups
-about: One on One notes template.
+about: Template for the Catchups issue.
-title: One on One Notes
+title: Catchups
 labels: ''
 assignees: ''

 ---

-A few questions to cover on One on Ones:
+A few questions to cover on a Catchup:

 - What's on your mind?
 - How has the previous week of work been for you?
 Are there any blockers we can discuss or remove?